Hecter94/EndlessSky-PluginArchive/plugins.md

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote># cognitive-subdivision
+This plugin has been discontinued.

 A mod for Endless Sky.
 Takes place right around the start of the second half of the Wanderer storyline

-The story involves two main factions, the Algol and the Hand of Eden, as well as some vanilla factions like the Quarg and Drak.
+The story involves two main factions, the Algol and the Hand of Eden, as well as some vanilla factions like the Coalition, Hai Unfettered, and of course Humanity.
-The player will have to aid the Algol in various tasks throughout the campaign.
+The player will have to aid the Algol in various tasks throughout the current campaign.

-The completed plugin will include over 9 new tier 3 and tier 2 ships, various new outfits to count, as well as over 14 new systems in the Milky Way galaxy.

 </blockquote>
 </details>